vbotka/rcb/docs/source/rsnapshot.rst

 Configure rsnapshot
 ===================

-Add backup directories to rsnapshot.conf and configure cron.
+Add backup directories to rsnapshot.conf .
+Location of rsnapshot.conf is defined by RSNAPSHOT_PARAM in rcb.conf.